kwanhoc1/Kwan/essays/AI.md

 I did not use AI to ask a smart-question, because I felt that formulating a smart question requires a deep understanding of what I don’t know and the ability to analyze the problem on my own.

 Coding example:
+I used AI when I needed some examples of the code I was trying to write.

 Explaining code:
 When I couldn’t understand a line of code, asked ChatGPT to explain what exactly the code was doing.